afondiel/computer-science-notebook/ai/ai-notes.md

 ## Overview

 Artificial Intelligence (AI) is the intelligience demonstrated by machines, as opposed to the human intelligence.
-AI allows computers to think.

 **AI Capabilities**